paulc4/mvc-exceptions/README.md

      * A couple of utilities used elsewhere - the code is put here to keep the classes that use them simpler.
   * <code>src/main/java/demo1/main/Main.java</code>
      * Main entyr point for the application.
 Can run as a Java application (using an embedded Tomcat container) or as a WAR inside a container.
 Sets a few inisialization properties.
+  * <code>src/main/java/demo1/main/Profiles.java</code>
+    * The Spring Bean profiles used in the application.
   * <code>src/main/java/demo1/web/BeanLogger.java</code>
      * Simple BeanPostProcessor to log all beana created.
 Not required by the demo, but as Spring Boot is new, it allows all the beans created to be logged.
   * <code>src/main/java/demo1/web/ControllerWithoutExceptionHandlers.java</code>